Yandex Cloud

 Note

 In a fault-tolerant Managed Service for PostgreSQL cluster with multiple hosts, you can switch the master role from the current master host to one of the replicas.
-After this operation, the current master host becomes the replica host of the new master.
+Once you switch the role, the current master host becomes a replica host for the new master.

 Specifics of switching master hosts in Managed Service for PostgreSQL